anderspitman/awesome-tunneling/README.md

-**UPDATE 2026-02-16:** Given the sensitive nature of tunneling tools, I'm going to start requiing at least 100 GitHub stars on any new additions.
+**UPDATE 2026-02-16:** Given the sensitive nature of tunneling tools, I'm going to start requiring at least 100 GitHub stars on any new additions.
 Projects not hosted on GitHub and commercial offerings will be handled case-by-case.
 Feel free to open an issue if you see a problem with this policy.

 # What is this list for